DeepakNarayananS/AI_Driven_Security_News_Monitoring_System/README.md

    ↓
 4. Check for vendor mentions (31 vendors)
    ↓
+5. AI Deduplication
+   └→ Pick best article if same story from multiple sources ↓
-5. If matches found:
+6. If matches found:
    ├→ Analyze with AI
-   ├→ Generate HTML report
+   ├→ Generate HTML report with source attribution
    └→ Send email alert
    ↓
-6. If no matches:
+7. If no matches:
    └→ No email sent (silent)
 ```